slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 study of matter, when undoubtedly it is also a complex symbolic universe (Jung, 1944; Roob, 2014).

-$b.$ In other cases, the mythical grounding of presocratic philosophy was recognized, but nothing was seen in it but an aristocratic diversion, a manifestation of the drunken and Dionysian spirit of the Greeks.
+$b.$ In other cases, the mythical grounding of Presocratic philosophy was recognized, but nothing was seen in it but an aristocratic diversion, a manifestation of the drunken and Dionysian spirit of the Greeks.
 That was the stance of Nietzsche and Colli, for example.
 This hypothesis, however, has two problems.
-First, it misses the tremendous resemblance between the symbolic expressions that appear in presocratic philosophers and those of many other myths.
+First, it misses the tremendous resemblance between the symbolic expressions that appear in Presocratic philosophers and those of many other myths.
 It is not the time to point this resemblances out, but we shall deal with some of them in a moment.
-They show that, in what comes to its irrational aspect, presocratic thought is not all that original, and that what is attributed to a properly Greek amusement might turn out to be universal representations.
+They show that, in what comes to its irrational aspect, Presocratic thought is not all that original, and that what is attributed to a properly Greek amusement might turn out to be universal representations.
 Secondly, the symbolic expressions that are thus explained have, in